Skip to content

 • Recoverable vs not.
 1 is fully recoverable (fix the PCL or set the env).
 3 may be recoverable (retry the build) or may require operator action (the disk filled up). >3 is a bug.

 • Located vs not.
 1 ALWAYS comes with a file:line:col [E#].
-2/3 carry a clear message but the "location" is usually the command, not a file.
+2/3 carry a clear message but the "location" is usually the command line.

 Per-command tables